 USED IN AD FOR THE FAROE ISLANDS

-The song “EIitt dýpi av dýrari tíð” was also used in a video presentation about the Faroe Islands called “Where Nature Rules”, that Elin made in 2008, after the magazine National Geographic Traveler in November 2007 rated the Faroe Islands as best islands in the world.
+The song “EIitt dýpi av dýrari tíð” was used in a video presentation about the Faroe Islands called “Where Nature Rules”, that Elin made in 2008, after the magazine National Geographic Traveler in November 2007 rated the Faroe Islands as best islands in the world.
 The little film shows landscapes from the Faroe Islands and advertises for the Faroes as a travel destination.
 Pictures and music are shown with quotes from traveler descriptions of the Faroes.

 AWARDED INTERNATIONAL PRIZE FOR 3rd BEST TOURIST AD

 The 12. of March 2009 the video got awarded 3. prize at the international tourism film award ceremony “Golden City Gate” at the ITB Tourist Fair in Berlin – one of the largest of its kind in the world.
 (Read more here: www.das-goldene-stadttor.de).

 Elin about winning an award for the video: